Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 explicitly-sized inputs, read things from – and load things into – very specific CPU registers etc.
-Basically, at this point, the training wheels come off, and if you use said binary under different circumstances (different sized inputs, other CPU type etc.), you're going to have a bad time.
+Basically, at this point, the training wheels come off, and if you use said binary under even slightly different circumstances (different sized inputs, changed order of function arguments, different in-memory layout of some structure etc., much less another CPU type), you're going to have a bad time.
 This is the so-called Application Binary Interface ([ABI](https://pypackaging-native.github.io/background/binary_interface)), and any compiled program is subject to this.